 Long-distance runners and cyclists, especially individuals who exercise regularly, often experience cramps.
-This may be purely because of over-use, but it may also be because these individuals have electrolyte deficiencies or imbalances after losing critical electrolytes in sweat.
+This may be purely because of muscle over-use, but it may also be because these individuals have electrolyte deficiencies or imbalances after losing critical electrolytes in sweat.

 A mineral deficiency or an imbalance of electrolytes – such as magnesium, potassium, calcium, and sodium – is also likely to increase one’s odds of getting a charley horse.